google/orbit/DEVELOPMENT.md

 the whole code base.
 You need at least version 7.0.0 of `clang-format`.

 Please ensure that you applied `clang-format` to all your files in your pull request.
+Otherwise a presubmit check will fail and unfortunately only Googlers have access to the detailed log.

 On Windows, we recommend getting `clang-format` directly from the LLVM.org website.
 They offer binary packages of `clang`, where `clang-format` is part of.

-Visual Studio 2017 ships `clang-format` as part of the IDE.
+Visual Studio 2017 ships `clang-format` as part of the IDE though.
 (https://devblogs.microsoft.com/cppblog/clangformat-support-in-visual-studio-2017-15-7-preview-1/)

 On most Linux distributions, there is a dedicated package called `clang-format`.